Citizens United v. FEC

 Yeah, it's very fitting that a decade after Citizens United, you have Bloomberg, officially the ninth richest person in the world, just openly and unapologetically trying to purchase the presidency of the United States.

-With what I think, no matter what happens, has to be described as some amount of success.
+Yeah.
+With what I think, no matter what happens, has to to be described as some amount of success.

 Absolutely.

-And those donations are considered protected free speech under Citizens United.
+And those donations are considered protected free speech under Citizens United, right?

-And I think, you know, the bottom line with this stuff to me is that I don't think that conservative justices justices care whether this is corruption or not.
+And I think, you know, the bottom line with this stuff to me is that I don't think that conservative justices care whether this is corruption corruption or not, right?

-They know the Republican Party is fueled by big money, and this is just how the wheels are greased.
+They know the Republican Party is fueled by big money, and this is just how the wheels are greased, right?
+And they're going to get behind it one way or another.
+Right.

 It's clear from the opinion.